-The undersigned stockholder of ITERIS, INC. hereby appoints ABBAS MOHADDES and JAMES S. MIELE, and each of them, proxies of the undersigned, each with full power to act without the other and with power of substitution, to represent the undersigned at the Annual Meeting of Stockholders of Iteris to be held at the Company's principal executive offices located at 1700 Carnegie Avenue, Suite 100, Santa Ana, CA 92705, on September 14, 2012 at 10:00 a.m.
-Pacific Time, and at any adjournments or postponements thereof, and to vote all shares of common stock of Iteris held of record by the undersigned on July 25, 2012, with all the powers the undersigned would possess if personally present, in accordance with the instructions on this proxy.
+The undersigned stockholder of ITERIS, INC. hereby appoints ABBAS MOHADDES and CRAIG CHRISTENSEN, and each of them, proxies of the undersigned, each with full power to act without the other and with power of substitution, to represent the undersigned at the Annual Meeting of Stockholders of Iteris to be held at the Company's principal executive offices located at 1700 Camegie Avenue, Suite 100, Santa Ana, CA 92705, on October 17, 2014 at 10:00 a.m.
+Pacific Time, and at any adjournments or postponements thereof, and to vote all shares of common stock of Iteris held of record by the undersigned on August 21, 2014, with all the powers the undersigned would possess if personally present, in accordance with the instructions on this proxy.

-The undersigned hereby revokes any other proxy to vote at such Annual Meeting of Stockholders and hereby ratifies and confirms all that said proxies, and each of them, may lawfully do by virtue hereof.
+The undersigned hereby revokes any other proxy to vote at such Annual Meeting of Stockholders and hereby ratifies and confirms all that said proxies, and each of them, may lawfully do by virtue hereof..

-THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN ACCORDANCE WITH THE INSTRUCTIONS BELOW, OR IF NO INSTRUCTIONS ARE INDICATED, THIS PROXY WILL BE VOTED FOR ALL PROPOSALS DESCRIBED BELOW, AND IN ACCORDANCE WITH THE DISCRETION OF THE PROXY HOLDERS WITH REGARD TO ANY OTHER MATTERS PROPERLY BROUGHT TO A VOTE AT THE ANNUAL MEETING OR ANY ADJOURNMENT OR POSTPONEMENT THEREOF.
+THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN ACCORDANCE WITH THE INSTRUCTIONS BELOW OR, IF NO INSTRUCTIONS ARE INDICATED, THIS PROXY WILL BE VOTED "FOR" THE ELECTION OF THE NOMINEES NAMED IN PROPOSAL ONE, "FOR" EACH OF PROPOSALS TWO AND THREE, AND IN ACCORDANCE WITH THE DISCRETION OF THE PROXY HOLDERS WITH REGARD TO ANY OTHER MATTERS PROPERLY BROUGHT TO A VOTE AT THE ANNUAL MEETING OR ANY ADJOURNMENT OR POSTPONEMENT THEREOF.

+PLEASE MARK, SIGN, DATE, AND RETURN THIS PROXY CARD PROMPTLY USING THE ENCLOSED ENVELOPE.
-\boxtimes Please mark votes as in this example.

-Election of Directors: To elect Richard Char, Kevin C. Daly, Ph.D., Gregory A. Miner, Abbas Mohaddes, Joel Slutzky, Thomas L. Thomas and Mikel Williams to the Board of Directors, each to hold such office until the next annual meeting of stockholders or until his successor is elected and qualified.

-□ FOR ALL □ WITHHOLD FOR ALL □ For All EXCEPT -- --

-(Instructions: To withhold authority to vote for any individual nominee, mark the "For All EXCEPT" box above a nd write that nominee's name in the space provided above.)

-2. To approve the amendment of the Iteris, Inc. 2007 Omnibus Incentive Plan to increase the number of shares of common stock authorized for issuance under the plan by an additional 800,000 shares to 2,450,000 shares.

-□ FOR 🗖 AGAINST □ ABSTAIN ------- ----------- -----------

-3. Ratification of McGladrey LLP as the independent registered public accounting firm of Iteris for the fiscal year ending March 31, 2013.

-□ FOR □ AGAINST □ ABSTAIN

-MARK HERE FOR ADDRESS CHANGE AND INDICATE NEW ADDRESS

-MARK HERE IF YOU PLAN TO ATTEND THE MEETING
+X ] Please mark vote s as in this exampl e.
+1. Thomas, an Election of Directors: To elect Richard Char, Kevin C. Daly, Ph.D., Gregory A. Miner, Abbas Mohaddes, Gerard M. Mooney, Thomas L. Thomas, and Mikel Williams to the Board of Directors, each to hold such office until the next annual meeting of stockholders or until his successor is elected and qualified. □ FOR AL L □ WITHHO OLD FOR ALL ☐ For All EX CCEPT ons: To withhold vidual nomi nee, mark the "For All EXCEPT" box above and write that 2.
+To approve the amendment of the Iteris, Inc. 2007 Omnibus Incentive Plan to increase the number of shares of common stock authorized for issuance under the plan by an additional 1,500,000 shares to 3,950,000 shares. □FOR □ AGAINST □ ABSTAIN 3.
+Ratification Ratification of McGladrey LLP as the independent registered public accounting firm of Iteris for the fiscal year ending March 31, 2015. □FOR □ AGAINST □ ABSTAIN MARK HER E FOR ADDRES S CHANGE AND INDICATE NEW ADDRESS MARK HER E IF YOU PLAN TO ATTEND THE E MEETING Signature: Date: Signature: Date:

-Signature:

-Signature:

-Date[.]

-Date: